NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/FirmwareContinuousIntegration.rst

 .. code-block:: bash

-   node cli configure context stack firmware-ci 1 npx cdk deploy --all
+   ./cli.sh configure context stack firmware-ci 1
+   npx cdk deploy --all

 Print the AWS Key for the CI runner on GitHub Actions using the following command: